chtsai0105/dbcanlight/README.md

 The output will be a 10-column tsv. (hmm_name, hmm_length, gene_name, gene_length, evalue, hmm_from, hmm_to, gene_from, gene_to, coverage)

 A file **hmmsearch_output** under **example** was from cli hmmsearch with `--domtblout` enabled.
-We can filter the results and converted to th 10-column tsv by:
+We can filter the results and converted to the 10-column tsv by:

 ```
 dbcanLight-hmmparser -i hmmsearch.out